aditishenoy/100-days-of-code/log.md

 **Today's Progress**: After almost a week of struggling to get the code to work, I finally fixed the bugs and succesfully got it to work on the GPU today.

 **Thoughts** Despite the frustration faced while programming, the happiness when the desired outcome is reached is indescribable.
 I AM SO SO HAPPY.

+### Day 35: February 11, Monday

+**Today's Progress**: Worked with Keras and started breaking down concepts into small understandable parts in my Training repo on github

+**Thoughts** Still trying to figure out git and commits